shahroozsabet/wallet/README.md

 # Wallet Application
-Please consider 3 fixes and 2 optimizations and 2 assumptions:
+Please consider 4 fixes and 2 optimizations and 2 assumptions:

 1- All Controller can have Pageable findAll methods, like FinancialTransactionController class.

 2- Validation should be check again more thoroughly.

 3- Security should be added to be production ready.

+4- Wallet Service in k8s is added for testing via postman and web browser, when frontend is developed
+    this backend app will have just a cluster ip.

 Optimizations: